m62624/flexible_inspect/docs/first_run.md

     ``` python
     from flexible_inspect_py import Cartridge, MatchRequirement, TemplateValidator, Rule
     ```

 Next, let's look at the text for which validation will take place.
-It's just json-like pseudo-text mixed with plain text
+It's just json-like pseudo-text mixed with plain text.
+Let's just say this is just a report on some kind of system test.

 ``` json
     {